jonathan-luo/wire-protocol/notebook.md

 Behind the scenes, we've created a thread on the server end for communicating with this specific client and two threads on the client end to handle user input and message reception.
 The client's `user_thread` takes care of the main client-to-server interactions such as the login process and the selection screen.
 The `message_reception_thread` will be listening for new undelivered message, and if any of it starts with `RECEIVE_MESSAGE_COMMAND`, then we display the message to the user immediately.
 Otherwise, they go in the `server_message_queue` to be processed later.

+- Receive Messages

+    The client sees: `RECEIVE_MESSAGE_COMMAND [sender : str] [recipient : str] [message : str] [time : str] [padding : ' ']`

+    The server sends messages to the client using the `RECEIVE_MESSAGE_COMMAND` command.
+When the client receives a message, it is displayed in the client's UI using the `display_message()` function.
+The string packs four elements of the message: the sender of the message, the recipient of the message, the message text, and the time the message was sent, which can all be extracted from the string by first removing the padding spaces and extra pipe from the end and then use the rest of the pipes as delimiters (like for any other message from the server).
+The padding spaces are used to ensure that multiple messages in a client's inbox are delivered smoothly.
+These variables are then passed to the `display_message()` function, which is responsible for displaying the message on the client's terminal immediately.

 The user's selection menu consists of:

 - List All Accounts